 These three contributions are logically independent.
 But lurking in the background is a fourth, potentially more significant, contribution to the literature.
-For there is reason to think that the familiar kind of motivation described in the paper’s second section is an instance of the overlooked kind identified in the first section, triggering the trilemma set out in the third section.
+For there is reason to think that the familiar kind of motivation described in Section 3 is an instance of the overlooked kind identified in Section 2, triggering the trilemma set out in Section 4.
 That is to say: there is reason to think that the motivations that drive the sort of deliberation I am interested in are instances of motivation by rightness de re (correctly construed).
 This is because people engaged in these episodes of deliberation often conceive of their aim in non-moral or not-obviously-moral terms, and yet, from our theoretician’s point of view, we may still identify the object of their motivation as <that they act rightly>.
 We may do this if normative terms’ conceptual role is at least a significant part of what determines their reference, since, in deliberators’ minds, the judgment that a certain act strikes the right balance often plays the rightness-role.
-Thus the paper ends with a metasemantic conjecture: the true theory of moral metasemantics counts the motivations of these deliberators as among those whose object is that the agent acts rightly.
-If this is correct, then the paper’s other contributions jointly identify a trilemma for critics of motivation by rightness de dicto: they are challenged by the fact that there is a way of being motivated to act rightly (de re, correctly construed) that is ubiquitous and apparently unproblematic.
+Thus the chapter ends with a metasemantic conjecture: the true theory of moral metasemantics counts the motivations of these deliberators as among those whose object is that the agent acts rightly.
+If this is correct, then the chapter’s other contributions jointly identify a trilemma for critics of motivation by rightness de dicto: they are challenged by the fact that there is a way of being motivated to act rightly (de re, correctly construed) that is ubiquitous and apparently unproblematic.

-2. Moral motivation
+2. Moral Motivation

-Philosophers of language and mind use the de re/de dicto distinction to distinguish between two ways we can describe people’s mental states.
+Philosophers of language and mind use the de re/de dicto distinction to distinguish two ways we can describe people’s mental states.
 Here’s an illustration of the distinction as it is standardly drawn: suppose that Lois Lane wants to interview Superman, and Superman is in fact mild-mannered Clark Kent, but Lois does not know this.
 Does Lois want to interview Clark Kent?
 The answer depends on how the question is construed.
 Lois does not have a motivation with the content “I interview Clark Kent”.
 And, if asked whether she wants to interview Clark Kent, she would say that she does not—her mild-mannered colleague wouldn’t be interesting to her readers.
 So Lois is not motivated to interview Clark Kent de dicto; that is, not under the description given by the name “Clark Kent”.
 But we know that Lois is motivated to interview Superman.
 And we know that Superman is, in fact, Clark Kent—those are two names for the same person.
 So we know that Lois is motivated to interview someone who is, in fact, Clark Kent.
 We can therefore say that Lois is motivated to interview Clark Kent de re; that is, the man himself.